Come home to yourself

 Some service centers offer a limited number of discounted room rentals through their social equity programs as well, which may help further offset costs.

-You may also be eligible for a grant from the Psilocybin Access Fund.
+You may also be eligible for a grant from the Psilocybin Access Fund or Althea’s Forward Fund.

 • Mind Monarch is committed to making psilocybin facilitation accessible to people from all walks of life — especially those who have been historically excluded from healing resources or impacted by systemic inequities.